My Reply of December 10, 2016

 Of course, it also depends in what manner Paul taught Christ.
 If Paul taught Jesus died and resurrected, and fulfilled the prophecies in Isaiah, etc., then someone can accept Jesus as the Messiah (Prince ruler), because there is nothing unusual in those messages.
 However, Satan would want this message to be given if the WAY of salvation that is added to this pulls people away from Jesus' teachings on salvation.

-If that latter message pulls you away from Jesus' emphasis on repentance, as it certainly does among most modern Protestants, yes, Satan wants that false message of cheap grace to reach the whole world.
+If that latter message pulls you away from Jesus' emphasis on stern repentance from sin, as it certainly does among most modern Protestants, yes, Satan wants that false message of cheap grace to reach the whole world.

 Furthermore, there is actual proof during Acts that Lucifer strongly endorsed Paul's preaching.
 Lucifer did so through his most prominent and well-known prophetess of the ancient world.
 But you would never know that because her name is not apparent in most translations -- rendered as "a damsel with a spirit of divination" (King James).
 But in Greek, you would read her true name.
 She was the Python Priestess who told every one of Philippi for "many days" to listen to Paul for he "teaches us a way of salvation."
 (Acts 16:16-17.)
 See my article The Python Priestess Endorses Paul.
 She did not endorse Jesus, but the way to be saved that Paul taught… That salvation message was what Satan was using Paul to spread.